MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Remote-Web-Access-in-Windows-Server-Essentials.md

 -   **Domain** Choose this network for domains such as those at enterprise workplaces.
 This type of network location is controlled by your network administrator, and it cannot be selected or changed.

 ###  <a name="BKMK_ActiveX"></a> Enable Remote Desktop Services ActiveX controls
- The Remote Desktop Services ActiveX controls allows you to access your home or business computer, via the Internet, from another computer by using [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)].
+ The Remote Desktop Services ActiveX controls allows you to access your home or business computer, via the Internet, from another computer by using --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access.

 ##### To enable Remote Desktop Services ActiveX controls